 There are almost no trekkers, and some tea houses may get closed.
 The price of accommodation and meals is also low.
 On the bright side, the vegetation, rivers, waterfalls, and streams are thriving in August.
 If you are considering doing the Annapurna Circuit trek in August, you must be well-prepared and assess the trail condition.

-Annapurna Circuit Trek Weather and Temperature in September
+Annapurna Circuit Weather and Temperature in September

 September marks the beginning of autumn along the Annapurna Circuit trail.
 It is also a peak trekking season, and many trekkers do this trek during this season.
 During the first two weeks of this month, the weather is quite unstable, and you may see occasional downpours.
 However, as the day passes, the weather gets stable, and the trail condition improves.